SpokeyWheeler/SpokeyWheeler.github.io/content/post/Query Performance Improvement Part 1.md

 ### Do I even need this query?

 Something else to consider (and it really isn't done often enough!) is this: do I actually need this query?
 Does it provide me with any value?
 An example is where you're writing database rows to a message queue and mark them as sent.
 It's frustratingly common that the developer will do a count of unsent rows before trying to write a batch to the queue.
 Why do the count?
 Why not just try to do the write and if there are no rows to process, just drop out?
+(If this sounds picky, counting a number of rows in a large table can be so slow that it blows your response time SLO!)

 # SERIALIZABLE isolation